jonathanlocke/jonathanlocke.github.io/_posts/2021-10-01-microservices.md

         "divisor": 3
     }

-This can come in handy when POST-ing relatively flat requests.
-When path variables or query parameters are provided to describe a JSON request object, the body of the request is ignored.
+The microservlet processes this JSON just as if it had been posted.
+This feature can come in handy when POST-ing "flat" request objects (objects with no nesting).
+Note that when path variables or query parameters are provided, the body of the request is ignored.

 #### OpenAPI